ko-dever/demo-canvas-physics/README.md

 # What is this repository ?

-This repository is just a technical demonstration involving a canvas, balls, and some physics to play with.
+This repository is just a technical demonstration involving a canvas, balls, and some physics.

-See the project online : https://demo-canvas-balls.surge.sh
+To see it online, check out the domain in the file `package.json`.

 # Requirements